xionluhnis/node-svd/README.md

 How to install
 ==============

 You need **node-gyp** to be available as a command within the environment.
-Then, assuming it is available, just run:
+Then, assuming it is available, simply use:

-Simply use
 ```Bash
 npm install node-svd
 ```